An abstract image created using Procreate on an iPad

 The brushes in software such as Procreate and Adobe Fresco are getting better all the time, allowing for much more spontaneous and expressive work than was ever possible in the past.
 The expressiveness of the medium is now such that I think that the results can legitimately be classed as paintings rather than just digital art.

+A depiction of the concept of a superorganism.
 A superorganism is the name given to such things as colonies of insects in which the members of the colony act together so that the whole colony functions as though it is a single entity, and in which the individual members of the colony are probably not viable to survive alone.
+In the image hundreds (or maybe thousands – I lost count) of ants swarm across a rock and form into the shape of a huge single ant.

 The subject of the image reflects my interest in both art and science.